 See Jack L. Litwin, Airport Operations or Flight of Aircraft as Nuisance, 79 A.L.R.3d 253 (Originally published in 1977).

 See, e.g., Noise Control, Cambridge, Massachusetts, Municipal Code ch.
 8.16, https://www.municode.com/library/ma/cambridge/codes/code_of_ordinances?nodeId=TIT8HESA_CH8.16NOCO&searchText= (last visited Feb.
 7, 2019).

 United States v.
 Causby, 328 U.S. 256, 264 (1945).

-The Restatement (Second) of Torts provides an indication as to how this rule might be interpreted: “[i]n the ordinary case, flight at 500 feet or more above the surface is not within the ‘immediate reaches,’ while flight within 50 feet, which interferes with actual use, clearly is, and flight within 150 feet, which also so interferes, may present a question of fact.”
-See The Restatement (Second) of Torts § 159(2), comment 1.
+The Restatement (Second) of Torts provides an indication as to how this rule might be interpreted: “In the ordinary case, flight at 500 feet or more above the surface is not within the ‘immediate reaches,’ while flight within 50 feet, which interferes with actual use, clearly is, and flight within 150 feet, which also so interferes, may present a question of fact.”
+See Restatement (Second) of Torts § 159, Comment on Subsection (2).
 You should remain attentive to any developments in this area occurring after the publication of this manual.
 To that end, many online blogs and journals offer up-to-date posts on major developments in drone law.
-See, e.g., Drone Law Journal, http://dronelawjournal.com/ (last visited May 1, 2017); Rupprecht Law, Drone Law Blog, http://jrupprechtlaw.com/drone-law-blog (last visited May 1, 2017).
+See, e.g., Drone Law Journal, http://dronelawjournal.com/ (last visited Feb.
+7, 2019); Drone Law Blog, Rupprecht Law P.A., http://jrupprechtlaw.com/drone-law-blog (last visited Feb.
+7, 2019).

 43 C.F.R. § 2920.0–5(k).